-Companies Facing Financial Pressure Experience More Workplace InjuriesOctober 25, 2018
+Companies Facing Financial Pressure Experience More Common Workplace InjuriesOctober 25, 2018

-It is extremely important for businesses to meet their earnings forecasts.
+Common workplace injuries arise all too often, however, for companies, it is extremely important that they meet their earnings forecasts.
 In a study conducted by the Harvard Business Review, it was tested as to whether there is a correlation between workplace safety and managers’ attempts to meet earnings expectations.

 Rates of Injury vs. Performance Against Analyst Forecasts